Pairing symmetry and superconductivity in La$_3$Ni$_2$O$_7$ thin films: Pairing symmetry and superconducting gap

-{\it Pairing symmetry and superconducting gap.}$-$ Figure.~\ref{fig:gap}(a) presents the superconducting gap matrix $[g_t\Delta]_{\mu\nu}$ projected onto FS, which demonstrates that $\beta,\gamma$ pockets are nodeless and of opposite sign, while $\alpha$ pocket shows a sign flip.
-To better illusstrate the gap features, Fig.~\ref{fig:gap}(b-d) show the absolute value $g_t|\Delta|$ as a function of angle $\theta$ for $\alpha,\beta$ and $\gamma$ pockets, respectively.
+Figure.~\ref{fig:gap}(a) presents the superconducting gap matrix $[g_t\Delta]_{\mu\nu}$ projected onto FS, which demonstrates that $\beta,\gamma$ pockets are nodeless and of opposite sign, while $\alpha$ pocket shows a sign flip.
+To better illustrate the gap features, Fig.~\ref{fig:gap}(b-d) show the absolute value $g_t|\Delta|$ as a function of angle $\theta$ for $\alpha,\beta$ and $\gamma$ pockets, respectively.
 For $\alpha$ pocket in Fig.~\ref{fig:gap}(b), the gap demonstrates a node between $\theta=45^\circ\sim90^\circ$.
 For $\beta$ pocket in Fig.~\ref{fig:gap}(c), the gap shows a parabolic shape centering at $\theta=45^\circ$, which gets slightly decrease when approaching the corner.
 Note that the gap shape as well as its magnitude around the BZ diagonal direction from our result are generally coordinated with the ARPES result~\cite{shen2025anomalousenergygapsuperconducting}, which suggests that our RMFT captures the key ingredient in the LNO thin films.
-For $\gamma$ pocket in Fig.~\ref{fig:gap}(d), we find the gap magnitude is around 5 times larger than that in Fig.~\ref{fig:gap}(b), and a minimum is also identified at the BZ diagonal direction.
+For $\gamma$ pocket in Fig.~\ref{fig:gap}(d), we find the gap magnitude is about 5 times larger than that in Fig.~\ref{fig:gap}(b), with its minimum appearing at the BZ diagonal direction.
 Apparently, such large gap opening at $\gamma$ pocket should be attributed to the strong interlayer superexchange coupling $J_{\bot}$, which is also consistent with previous calculations for bulk LNO~\cite{yang2023possible,liu2023s,zhang2024structural,luo2024high}.
-Overall, the pairing structure in Fig.~\ref{fig:gap} should be described as the $s_\pm$-wave, which can also be seen from our result that besides the formation of the large interlayer pairng bond for $d_{z^2}$ orbital ($\Delta_{\bot}^z$), the inplane pairing bonds have the same magnitude when along $x,y$ directions for both $d_{x^2-y^2}$ and $d_{z^2}$ orbitals ($\Delta_{||}^x,\Delta_{||}^z)$.
+Overall, the pairing structure in Fig.~\ref{fig:gap} should be described as the $s_\pm$-wave, which can also be seen from our result that besides the formation of the large interlayer pairing bond for $d_{z^2}$ orbital ($\Delta_{\bot}^z$), the inplane pairing bonds have the same magnitude when along $x,y$ directions for both $d_{x^2-y^2}$ and $d_{z^2}$ orbitals ($\Delta_{||}^x,\Delta_{||}^z)$.
 Note that, in our $t-J$ model only the pairing bonds $\Delta_{\bot}^z,\Delta_{||}^x,\Delta_{||}^{xz}$ are associated with the applied $J_\bot,J_{||},J_{xz}$, respectively, while other terms like the interlayer pairing of $d_{x^2-y^2}$ orbital ($\Delta_{\bot}^x$) do not have the corresponding $J$ and should not appear in the calculation.
-However, they can still gain finite values from the mean-field wave function as $\Delta_{ij}^{\mu\nu}=\langle n{\rm k}|c_{i\mu\uparrow}^\dagger c^\dagger_{j\nu\downarrow}|n{\rm k}\rangle$, which reflects the pairing tendency under a global coherent state.
-For this reason, in Fig.~\ref{fig:gap} we have incorporated all the relevant $\Delta$, and in the following we will illustrate the role of different $\Delta$ on FS.
+However, they can still gain finite values as $\Delta_{ij}^{\mu\nu}=\langle n{\rm k}|c_{i\mu\uparrow}^\dagger c^\dagger_{j\nu\downarrow}|n{\rm k}\rangle$, which reflects the pairing tendency towards a global coherent state at the mean-field level.
+In the following we will dive into the role of different pairing bonds to see how they interplay and collectively give rise to the result in Fig.~\ref{fig:gap}.